TD-Community/Tom2Git/README.md

 - **Data Verification**: After export, carefully review the Git commit history to confirm that all check-in data (user, date, labels) has been accurately converted.
 Tom2Git does not guarantee complete accuracy, so thorough verification is essential before deprecating TOM.
 It is the user’s responsibility to ensure the export produced a complete and usable Git repository.
 - **Single/Multi-user database**: When TOM is used on a single user database (like single-user SqlBase provided with TD), be sure not to run TOM and Tom2Git at the same time.
 Tom2Git will connect and stay connected to the database which may block TOM to be started and visa versa.
 Also make sure that no changes are performed in the TOM database during export and usage of Tom2Git.
 This may lead to issues.
 - **Read only access**: Tom2Git only reads data from the TOM database and does not change any data.
 It may block actions from other TOM instances used on the database so be sure to run Tom2Git only when no other users are connected.
+- **Performance**: The export or snapshot process may take considerable time due to various factors, including the TOM repository's revision history, database access speed, file storage access, file sizes, and file properties (such as delta or compression).
+Additionally, Git actions like git add and git commit can impact overall performance.

 ## Tom2Git project and development